kevalthacker/mailchimp-node-js/README.md

 # mailchimp-node-js

 Mailchimp subscription using Node Js + Express.

-This will allow to add/Delete members from existing list.
+This will allow to add/Delete members from existing Mailchimp list.